amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 * a list of subfolders in the folder (dirnames)
 * a list of files in the folder (filenames)

+> ## Looking for help
+>
+> What are other ways that you could look for help?
+>
+> > ## Solution
+> > Search engines can be very useful, especially results from [Python Documentation](https://docs.python.org/) and [Stack Overflow](http://stackoverflow.com) which often have sample code.
+> > Co-workers and friends can also be really helpful.
+> > Often, helping someone with a coding problem ends up with both people learning more.
+> {: .solution}
+{: .challenge}

-To work with all of these lists, we will need to use for loops, a computer programming method for repeating sections of code.
+To work with all of these lists, we will need to use `for` loops, a computer programming method for repeating sections of code.
-During a for loop, Python will take items from a list one-at-a-time and perform the same actions on each item.
+During a `for` loop, Python will take items from a list one-at-a-time and perform the same actions on each item.

 > ## Python Syntax: For Loops
 > In the case of Python, there are a few important things to keep in mind about for loops.
-> The first line of a for loop always looks like this:
+> The first line of a for loop always looks similar to this:
-`for listitem(s) in somelist:`
+`for listitem in somelist:`
 > * for - tells Python it will have to repeat code on multiple items from a list
 > * somelist - the list of items to be worked through
 > * listitem(s) - the generic name(s) to refer to items in the code section
-> The body of the for-loop can include multiple lines of code, even additional for-loops.
+> The body of the `for` loop is always indented from the first line and can include multiple lines of code, even additional `for` loops.
 {: .callout}

 ~~~